ezubaric/jbg-web/teaching/CSCI_3022/syllabus.md

 Students and faculty each have responsibility for maintaining an appropriate learning environment.
 Those who fail to adhere to such behavioral standards may be subject to discipline.
 Professional courtesy and sensitivity are especially important with respect to individuals and topics dealing with differences of race, culture, religion, politics, sexual orientation, gender, gender variance, and nationalities.
 Class rosters are provided to the instructor with the student's legal name.
 I will gladly honor your request to address you by an alternate name or gender pronoun.
 Please advise me of this preference early in the semester so that I may make appropriate changes to my records.
 See policies at http://www.colorado.edu/policies/classbehavior.html   and at http://www.colorado.edu/studentaffairs/judicialaffairs/code.html#student_code.

-All students of the University of Colorado at Boulder are responsible for knowing and adhering to the academic integrity policy of this institution.
-Violations of this policy may include: cheating, plagiarism, aid of academic dishonesty, fabrication, lying, bribery, and threatening behavior.
-All incidents of academic misconduct shall be reported to the Honor Code Council (honor@colorado.edu; 303-735-2273).
-Students who are found to be in violation of the academic integrity policy will be subject to both academic sanctions from the faculty member and non-academic sanctions (including but not limited to university probation, suspension, or expulsion).
-Additional information regarding the Honor Code policy can be found online and at the Honor Code Office.